This post is sponsored by Manulife Bank. All expressed opinions and experiences are my own words.

 In our first search for a home in 2015, we made a ton of mistakes.
 The biggest mistake being we chose the wrong realtor.
-We only interviewed one realtor because she was a recommendation from a friend who I trusted.
+We only interviewed one realtor because she was a recommendation by a friend who I trusted.
 In hindsight, we should have looked at other options.
-On first impressions, she seemed like a perfect fit.
+On first impression, she seemed like a perfect fit.
 However, after a few property visits, it was clear that she wasn’t the right realtor for us.
 She didn’t understand that there wasn’t any flexibility in our budget (she kept showing us places out of our price range), and she was a bit too pushy and too eager to make a sale.

 In the end, we were able to end the relationship amicably, and I’m so glad we made that choice.
 It gave us enough time to rethink what we really wanted, and then do our due diligence next time before choosing a realtor.

 Buying a House Isn’t Necessarily the Best Investment

 Another thing I wish I realized sooner was that buying a house, instead of a townhouse or condo, isn’t necessarily the best investment.
 I think a lot of people get caught up in the idea that you need to buy a house with land.
 Well, guess what?
 Even if you buy a townhouse or condo in which you don’t own the land (just the unit), that’s still an investment.
 Case in point, if we listed our place now, the value would have already risen by $100,000.